OPEnSLab-OSU/Loom/LOOM_library/ReadMe_Loom_Translator.md

 values, are concatenated into a comma delimited string, and all messages in the bundle are concatenated into a space delimited string.

-Currently, only three data values are supported by the interpreter: int32\_t, float, and C strings.
+Currently, only three core data values are supported by the interpreter: int32\_t, float, and C strings.
 The following shows how the supported data values are
 encoded: